mmamontx/ja2-stracciatella-mp/README.md

     - Do the connection and auto-hiring earlier - before the laptop is open.
     - Verify successful connection before changing gConnected on client side.
     - Handle server disconnection on client side.
+    - Fix "burst fatality" crash.
+    - Investigate (and fix if needed) AnimCache memset() crash.

 Things worth mentioning and "dark knowledge":

 - For some reason the client doesn't have animations in place when the tactical screen is loading.
 By default it causes failure, so there is a workaround introduced that skips the failure and loads the missing animation instead.
+- Starting screen is the strategic map (lobby) instead of the laptop.
+- The intro videos at the beginning of the game are disabled.

 For debugging purposes: